Prosecutor: R. Kelly predator who used fame to abuse minors

 AP Legal Affairs Writer

-CHICAGO (AP) — A prosecutor described R. Kelly as a sexual predator who parlayed his fame to abuse minors, during closing arguments Monday at the R&B star’s child pornography and trial-fixing trial.
+CHICAGO (AP) — R. Kelly is a sexual predator who parlayed his fame to abuse minors, a prosecutor said Monday during closing arguments at the R&B star’s child pornography and trial-fixing trial.

 Addressing jurors in a 25th floor courtroom in Chicago, Kelly’s hometown, Elizabeth Pozol cited one of Kelly’s accusers who was the government’s start witness at the monthlong trial.